Arrests.org Official ND – Search North Dakota Arrest Records

 Public Terminals for Court-Related Documents

-Public terminals are available at each District Court and at the Fargo Municipal Court for viewing and printing court-related documents at no cost to the user.
+Public terminals are available at each District Court and the Fargo Municipal Court for viewing and printing court-related documents at no cost to the user.

 Using Third-Party People Finder Services

 Lastly, third-party people finder services or websites can assist searchers and provide criminal history information promptly by searching many repositories at once.
-These services can save the searcher a lot of time, effort, and frustration and often charge only a nominal fee.
+These services can save the searcher a lot of time, effort, and frustration, and often charge only a nominal fee.

 How to Check Probation or Parole Status in North Dakota